aman-ankur/yojna_khojna/memory-bank/entity_extraction_strategy.md

 The extracted entities are used to build more effective follow-up queries:
 - Scheme-specific queries focus on eligibility and benefits
-- Benefit-specific queries focus on amounts and application processes
+- Benefit-specific queries focus on amounts and application processes.
-- Beneficiary-specific queries focus on available schemes
+- Beneficiary-specific queries focus on available schemes.
+- **Financial entity queries:** Focus on the context of amounts (e.g., which scheme provides this amount), percentages (e.g., what does this percentage apply to), or installments (e.g., details of the installment schedule).
-- Context-aware query formulation based on entity type
+- Context-aware query formulation based on entity type.

 ## Implementation